 Although fire has proven effective at combating the pus of man, the evangelists light their hands ablaze before embracing us in order to “cleanse the bastard’s curse”.
 Even as they might beckon us into their arms while calling us a “poor child”, the fact remains that these women are trying to burn us alive.
 As the description for the cut Missionary’s Axe so plainly elucidates, the salvation they preach is death.
-This is demonstrated best by one preacher leading a prayer before a pyre in the town square; its fuel, a bunch of corpses in body bags piled against the tree at the center.
+This is demonstrated best by one preacher leading a prayer before a pyre in the town square; its fuel, a bunch of corpses in body bags piled against the central tree doused with flammable oil from explosive barrels and lit with firebombs.
 This is a crude fundamentalist’s approach, but as can be seen from the number of Undead in attendance, such extremism holds sway among the citizenry.
 With how many have suffered because of their curse and witnessed the potential horrors inside them during their work, there was bound to be a fair number willing to embrace the missionaries’ suicidal teachings.
 And once they did, there was no limit to what these radicalized men would do.

 Axe possessed by the missionaries who endeavor to proselytize at various places such as the Undead Town.